 Multimodal Transport in India – A Basic Perspective

 Multimodal transport is the movement of good from point A to point B using different modes of transport by a single transport operator.
-In a large and diverse country like India where end to end delivery is a humongous task, multimodal transport is an effective solution.
+In a large and diverse country like India where an end to end delivery is a humongous task, multimodal transport is an effective solution.
 For various companies, multimodal transport can mean different solutions depending on their portfolio of transport and storage options.

 In the 1960s, Indian Railways played a crucial role in promoting multimodal transport in India.
 In 1966, Indian Railways containerized goods to give birth to intermodal freight transport in India.